Modglmtemp/Modglm/readme.md

 [1] "obints"        "inthyp"        "aie"           "desc"          "model.summary" "intsplot"
 ```

 `obints` provides a data frame of values computed observation-wise in the data.
-In order of columns, these include the interaction point estimates in the data (`int.est`), the predicted value of the outcome (`hat`), the delta method standard error of interaction point estimate (`se.int.est`), the t-value (`t.val`), and the significance designation based on the t-value (`sig`).
+In order of columns, these include the interaction point estimates (`int.est`) and the predicted value of the outcome (`hat`) in the observed data.
+Other values provided are the delta method standard error of each interaction point estimate (`se.int.est`), the t-value (`t.val`), and the significance designation based on the t-value (`sig`).
 Example ouput for the first six observations is the following:

 ```
 > head(pois.ints$obints)